The Pharmacy Admissions Committee considers many factors when making admission decisions.

 - Content of application forms and the care in which you have prepared them

-Based on the criteria listed above which is demonstrated in the PharmCAS and supplemental applications, selected applicants are invited for the on campus interview.
+Based on the criteria listed above, which is demonstrated in the PharmCAS and supplemental applications, selected applicants are invited for the on-campus interview.
 The interview is required and is a contributing factor in the admission decision.
-It allows the Admissions Committee to assess essential skills and traits which may not be reflected in the applications.
+It allows the Admissions Committee to assess essential skills and traits that may not be reflected in the applications.